frealmyr/marlin-build/README.md

-## Build Marlin firmware using docker
+# Build Marlin firmware using docker

-This docker image contains `platformio-core` and a bash script for convenient compiling of Marlin firmware with your own configuration.
+This docker image contains `platformio-core` and a bash script, for conveniently compiling Marlin firmware with your own configuration.

-The `frealmyr/docker-marlin-build:lastest` image is built automatically every month using Github Actions.

 ## Compiling firmware

+To use this image, you need to provide a folder containing your `*.h` configuration files.
+Any files with this extension will be copied to the build folder, replacing the default configuration files that exists.

+>Configuration examples for most Marlin based 3d-printers can be [found here.](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples)

-This solution requires you to define a `CustomConfiguration` folder that contains your `*.h` configuration files, and a correct `BOARD` environment variable containing the `default_envs` for your 3d-printer control board.
+You also need to set the `BOARD` environment variable, containing the `default_envs` value for your 3d-printer control board.
+This value can in most cases be found the vendor page/repo, or in firmware guides by the community.

->Configuration examples can be [found here.](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples)

 ### docker-compose

-Create either a `.env` file containing the `MARLIN_FIRMWARE` and `MARLIN_CONFIGURATION` folder locations, or use environment variables in your shell.
+You need to create a `.env` file containing `BOARD`, `MARLIN_FIRMWARE` and `MARLIN_CONFIGURATION` next to the `docker-compose.yml` file, there is a example in the `examples/` folder.

 Run `docker-compose run build` to compile the marlin firmware.

 ### docker run

-Run the following command, changing the directory references
+For the volumes and environment variables, you can choose between creating a `.env` file, setting the variables in your shell or editing the docker run command directly.

 ```bash
 docker run --rm -it \